ggreer/fsevents-tools/README.md

 [![Floobits Status](https://floobits.com/ggreer/fsevents-tools.svg)](https://floobits.com/ggreer/fsevents-tools/redirect)

+## Description

 Command-line tools and scripts that use OS X's [FSEvents](http://en.wikipedia.org/wiki/FSEvents) API.
-Mostly useful for watching a directory and react to changes in it.
+Mostly useful for watching a directory and reacting to changes in it.

 ## Building